- Would you like to work in translation?

 PrerequisitesDAN703FLanguage Usage and Expression: DanishElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThis course is theoretical as well as practical.
 Students refresh important rules in Danish language, language use and stylistics.
 They analyse how different types of texts have different purpose of communication.
 Emphasis will be on the students' writing skills in Danish language and their training in use of theoretical as well as practical aids.

 PrerequisitesMOM301FLanguages and Culture IElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionThis course concerns the diverse connections between culture and language, as seen from the perspective of cultural history, social sciences and linguistics.
 Ancient and modern world languages will be introduced and their origins, influence and effects investigated.
 Written and spoken language will be discussed: what sorts of things are written, why and how?
-Rules and alternate perspectives on the nature of langauge will be considered, raising the question of how we understand man with respect to thought and language.
+Rules and alternate perspectives on the nature of language will be considered, raising the question of how we understand man with respect to thought and language.

 PrerequisitesÍSL101FWriting and EditingElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionTraining in various aspects of the writing and editing of scientific texts.
 Various kinds of texts (non-fiction) examined and evaluated.
 Training in reviewing and commenting on scientific texts and in other aspects of editorial work.
 The main emphasis will be on the writing of articles, but other kinds of texts will also be considered, both shorter (conference abstracts, reviews) and longer (theses, books), as well as research proposals.
 Discussion of guidelines for the preparation of manuscripts.
 Types of plagiarism and how to avoid them and find them.
 Texts on different subjects will be used as examples, especially writings in linguistics, literature and history.
 The book Skrifaðu bæði skýrt og rétt will be used as a textbook (Höskuldur Þráinsson 2015).